FAC6/starthere/README.md

 FAC6 begins in two weeks and I just wanted to give you an overview of the setup here and on the revised syllabus and timetable.

 As some of you may already know, we are a social enterprise and freelance co-operative.
-None of the teaching or mentoring staff are paid for their time; teaching is part of our process of learning and almost all of your mentors will have recently been through the programme themselves.
+None of the teaching or mentoring staff is paid for their time; teaching is part of our process of learning and almost all of your mentors will have recently been through the programme themselves.

 For all the help you will receive, you will need to rely on your own wits and the support of each other for your own learning.
 We hope we will be able to give you some useful guidance, but the success of the next few months will depend largely on you.